What home-ed tutoring spans

 - Mention 'home-educated' or 'private candidate' in your first message.
 Tutors with relevant experience can speak to the route specifically.

-- Confirm online or in-person fit — most home-ed tutoring works well online, which substantially expands tutor choice.
-Some families prefer in-person for younger children or for specific subjects where physical presence helps.
+- Confirm online or in-person fit.
+Most home-ed tutoring works well online, which substantially expands tutor choice; some families prefer in-person for younger children or for specific subjects where physical presence helps.

 Cost framing